-A teenager is accidentally sent 30 years into the past in a time-traveling DeLorean invented by his friend, Dr. Emmett Brown, and must make sure his high-school-age parents unite in order to save his own existence.
+A young man is accidentally sent 30 years into the past in a time-traveling DeLorean invented by his friend, Dr. Emmett Brown, and must make sure his high-school-age parents unite in order to save his own existence.

 Michael J. Fox,

 Huge advancements in scientific technology have enabled a mogul to create an island full of living dinosaurs.
 John Hammond has invited four individuals, along with his two grandchildren, to join him at Jurassic Park.
-But will everything go to plan?
-Especially when one of the parks' own workers attempts to steal the dinosaur embryos, and has to shut down critical security systems in the process.
-It's now a race for survival with dangerous creatures roaming all over the island.
+But will everything go according to plan?
+A park employee attempts to steal dinosaur embryos, critical security systems are shut down and it now becomes a race for survival with dinosaurs roaming freely over the island.
 Written by

 231 of 297 people found this review helpful.